-Step Resources and Actions Guidance Notes Initiate surveillance of spill Available vessel Mobilise aerial surveillance craft from most appropriate location MCA may mobilise aerial surveillance aircraft Prior to commencing ensure MCA has been made aware of intention to track slick Carry out initial surveillance from vessel; follow-up using aircraft surveillance Guidelines for vessel surveillance provided in Section 5 For aerial surveillance arrange a ladder search across the direction of the prevailing wind to increase the chances of oil detection (refer Section 5) Mobilise pollution control resources Port Control Resources. • Refer to Section 5 for mobilisation and equipment resources details Carry out consultations with the appropriate local authority whose co trategy for protecting shorelines it is essential to consult bast is threatened and appropriate environmental bodies Note priority protection areas are described in Section Determine location of sensitive areas • Refer to Priority Protection Areas ma Agree on order of priorities for protection ap and environmental sensitivity database Obtain weather forecasts • Support Services to obtain data • Important for assessing suitable weather windows for equipment deployment.
+Step Resources and Actions Guidance Notes Initiate surveillance of spill Available vessel Mobilise aerial surveillance craft from most appropriate location MCA may mobilise aerial surveillance aircraft Prior to commencing ensure MCA has been made aware of intention to track slick Carry out initial surveillance from vessel; follow-up using aircraft surveillance Guidelines for vessel surveillance provided in Section 5 For aerial surveillance arrange a ladder search across the direction of the prevailing wind to increase the chances of oil detection (refer Section 5) Mobilise pollution control resources Port Control Resources. • Refer to Section 5 for mobilisation and equipment resources details Carry out consultations If required, before deciding upon a coastal st with the appropriate local authority whose co- including Nature Scotland, Marine Scotland in Section 8. rategy for protecting shorelines it is essential to consult ast is threatened and appropriate environmental bodies and SEPA.
+Note priority protection areas are described Determine location of sensitive areas • Refer to Priority Protection Areas ma Agree on order of priorities for protection ap and environmental sensitivity database Obtain weather forecasts • Support Services to obtain data • Important for assessing suitable weather windows for equipment deployment.
 Ensure that a record is kept of weather and sea state conditions Deployment of resources Oil spill responder to deploy resources A common difficulty when deploying booms and skimmers to recover oil is controlling the movements and activities of vessels and directing them to the thickest areas of oil.
 This can be overcome by using aircraft equipped with air to sea communications Using results from surveillance to assist in deployment of resources; note that the antipollution tug has a side sweep system and can be used on its own or can also deploy additional boom utilising a workboat or other vessel to assist.
 Examples of typical booming configurations are provided below.
-These are examples of how booms can be placed as many booming configurations configurations will be dependent on metocean conditions, the size and location of the spill at the time of the spill.
+These are examples of how booms can be placed as many booming configurations can be deployed.
+These configurations will be dependent on metocean conditions, the size and location of the spill at the time of the spill.
 Carry out monitoring • Utilise resources as mobilised for aerial surveillance Utilise aerial surveillance and monitor progress of response.
 Identify heaviest oil concentrations 2 flights a day should be made.
-Page 5.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/03 HMD October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 December 2020 MOD October 2021
+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023